 21. It is imperative for all parties to work collaboratively in the pursuit of a successful health and safety culture.
 Edinburgh College complies with the Safety Representatives and Safety Committees Regulations 1977, whereby the trade union nominated safety representatives are consulted on safety matters.
 The College encourages and values input from all its employees in the process of continuous improvement of its working procedures and in development of policy and management systems.
 Any changes to the management system are consulted and communicated as required to employees who may be affected by the change.

 ORGANISATION AND RESPONSIBILITY

-22. The organisational chart below demonstrates the managerial levels in which health and safety responsibilities are laid out in all four of Edinburgh College's campuses.
+22. The organisational chart below demonstrates the managerial levels in which health and safety responsibilities are laid out.

 RESPONSIBILITIES

 Lines of Responsibility